What is a performance review? A few things.

-Performance reviews are critical to helping meet both individual and company-wide goals and giving people the information they need to thrive in their roles.
+Performance reviews are critical to helping meet individual and company-wide goals and giving people the information they need to thrive in their roles.

-How you can use the templates
+How can you use the templates?

 Employee performance review email templates